lobanovam/HashTable/README.md

 Better than OneHash but still quite bad.

 ### 3. StrlenHash
-Returns the lenght of given string.
+Returns the length of given string.
 ~~~C++
 size_t StrlenHash(const char * word) {
     return strlen(word);
 }
 ~~~
 <img src="diagrams/strlenHash.png" width = 60%>
 As we can see, it is not really good Hash Functions either.
-Most of the word's lenght is 5 - 15.
+Most of the word's length is 5 - 15.

 ### 4. AsciiSumHash
 Return sum of all ascii codes in given string.